Egoist anarchism

 Egoist anarchism or anarcho-egoism, often shortened as simply egoism, is a school of anarchist thought that originated in the philosophy of Max Stirner, a 19th-century philosopher whose "name appears with familiar regularity in historically orientated surveys of anarchist thought as one of the earliest and best known exponents of individualist anarchism".
+Egoist anarchism places the individual at the forefront, crafting ethical standards and actions based on this premise.
+It advocates personal liberation and rejects subordination, emphasizing the absolute priority of self-interest.

 Max Stirner and his philosophy

 Max Stirner's philosophy is usually called "egoism".
 He says that the egoist rejects pursuit of devotion to "a great idea, a good cause, a doctrine, a system, a lofty calling", saying that the egoist has no political calling, but rather "lives themselves out" without regard to "how well or ill humanity may fare thereby".
 Stirner held that the only limitation on the rights of the individual is one's power to obtain what they desire.
-He proposes that most commonly accepted social institutions—including the notion of State, property as a right, natural rights in general and the very notion of society—were mere "spooks" in the mind.
+He proposes that most commonly accepted social institutions—including the notion of State, property as a right, natural rights in general and the very notion of society—were mere phantasms or "spooks" in the mind.
 Stirner wanted to "abolish not only the state but also society as an institution responsible for its members".

-Max Stirner's idea of the Union of egoists (Verein von Egoisten) was first expounded in The Ego and Its Own.
-The Union is understood as a non-systematic association, which Stirner proposed in contradistinction to the state.
-The Union is understood as a relation between egoists which is continually renewed by all parties' support through an act of will.
-The Union requires that all parties participate out of a conscious egoism.
+Max Stirner's idea of the union of egoists (Verein von Egoisten) was first expounded in The Ego and Its Own.
+The union is understood as a non-systematic association, which Stirner proposed in contradistinction to the state.
+The union is understood as a relation between egoists which is continually renewed by all parties' support through an act of will.
+The union requires that all parties participate out of a conscious egoism.
 If one party silently finds themselves to be suffering, but puts up and keeps the appearance, the union has degenerated into something else.
 This union is not seen as an authority above a person's own will.
 This idea has received interpretations for politics, economics, romance and sex.

 Stirner claimed that property comes about through might: "I do not step shyly back from your property, but look upon it always as my property, in which I respect nothing.
 Pray do the like with what you call my property! [...]
 What I have in my power, that is my own.
 So long as I assert myself as holder, I am the proprietor of the thing; [...].
 Whoever knows how to take, to defend, the thing, to him belongs property".
 His concept of "egoistic property" not only rejects moral restraint on how one obtains and uses things, but includes other people as well.

-Stirner's philosophy though being individualist, has influenced some libertarian communists and anarcho-communists.
-Forms of libertarian communism such as insurrectionary anarchism are influenced by Stirner.
-Anarcho-communist Emma Goldman was influenced by both Stirner and Peter Kropotkin and blended their philosophies together in her own.